Harriet Tubman: Church, illness, and death

 In the 1870s, Tubman became active in the Thompson Memorial African Methodist Episcopal (AME) Zion Church in Auburn.
 In 1895, she began discussions with AME Zion leaders and others to create a Harriet Tubman Home for the Aged that would care for "indigent colored people".
-Despite her financial limitations, in 1896 Tubman bid $1215 at auction for a 25 acre farm adjacent to the one she already owned, to use for the new facility.
+Despite her financial limitations, in 1896 Tubman bid $1,215 at auction for a 25 acre farm adjacent to the one she already owned, to use for the new facility.
 She designated one of the farm's buildings as its primary residence and named it "John Brown Hall" to honor her late abolitionist ally.
-However, raising funds for the project was difficult, and attempts to donate the property were complicated by the multiple mortgage loans used to pay for it.
+Raising funds for the project was difficult, and attempts to donate the property were complicated by the multiple mortgages used to pay for it.
 After Tubman almost lost the property because of her financial difficulties, AME Zion agreed to take it over in 1903.

 The home did not open for another five years, and Tubman was dismayed when the church ordered residents to pay a $100 entrance fee.
 She said: "[T]hey make a rule that nobody should come in without they have a hundred dollars.
 Now I wanted to make a rule that nobody should come in unless they didn't have no money at all."
-She was frustrated by the new rule but was the guest of honor nonetheless when the home celebrated its opening on June 23, 1908.
+She was frustrated by the rule but was the guest of honor nonetheless when the home celebrated its opening on June 23, 1908.

 As Tubman aged, her childhood head trauma continued to trouble her.
 Unable to sleep because of pain and "buzzing" in her head, in the late 1890s she asked a doctor at Boston's Massachusetts General Hospital to operate.
 In her words, he "sawed open my skull, and raised it up, and now it feels more comfortable".
 She reportedly received no anesthesia and instead bit down on a bullet, as she had seen Civil War soldiers do when their limbs were amputated.

 By 1911, Tubman's body was so frail that she was admitted into the rest home named in her honor.
 A New York newspaper described her as "ill and penniless", prompting supporters to offer a new round of donations.
 Surrounded by friends and family members, she died of pneumonia on March 10, 1913.
 Just before she died, she quoted the Gospel of John to those in the room: "I go away to prepare a place for you."
 Tubman was buried with semi-military honors at Fort Hill Cemetery in Auburn.